betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 winner_cols = [col for col in df_atp.columns if col.startswith('Winner')]
 loser_cols = [col for col in df_atp.columns if col.startswith('Loser')]

-# create a winner dataframe to store the winner stats and a loser dataframe for the losers
+# create a winner data frame to store the winner stats and a loser data frame for the losers
 # In addition to the winner and loser columns, we are adding common columns as well (e.g. tournamnt dates)
 common_cols = ['Total_Games','Tournament','Tournament_Date', 'Court_Surface','Round_Description']
 df_winner_atp = df_atp[winner_cols + common_cols]